-A series of political power struggles resulted in further war, and the Lord sent prophets to warn the people to repent (Ether 11:20).
-Moron was taken captive and bore a son named Coriantor who spent his days in captivity also.
-Coriantor became the father of the prophet Ether (v 23).
+A series of political power struggles resulted in further war, and the Lord sent prophets to warn the people to repent (see Ether 11:20).
+Moron was taken captive and fathered a son named Coriantor who spent his days in captivity also.
+Coriantor was the father of the prophet Ether (see Ether 11:23).

-PROPHETS: "In the days of Coriantor there also came many prophets" (Ether 11:20).
+1. Prophets: "In the days of Coriantor there also came many prophets" (Ether 11:20).

-MESSAGE: "[These prophets] prophesied of great and marvelous things, and cried repentance unto the people, and [said] that except they should repent the Lord God would execute judgment against them to their utter destruction; And that the Lord God would send or bring forth another people to possess the land, by his power, after the manner by which he brought their fathers" (Ether 11:20-21; emphasis added).
+2. Message: "[These prophets] prophesied of great and marvelous things, and cried repentance unto the people, and [said that] except they should repent the Lord God would execute judgment against them to their utter destruction; and that the Lord God would send or bring forth another people to possess the land, by his power, after the manner by which he brought their fathers" (Ether 11:20-21; emphasis added).

-RESPONSE OF THE PEOPLE: "And they did reject all the words of the prophets, because of their secret society and wicked abominations" (v 22).
+3. Response of the People: "And they did reject all the words of the prophets, because of their secret society and wicked abominations" (Ether 11:22).

-OUTCOME: Civil war began to destroy the inhabitants of the land.
+4. Outcome: Civil war began to destroy the inhabitants of the land.

 Though Coriantor fathered Ether in captivity, it appears that the prophet-writer of the Jaredite record should rightfully have been the king.
-But his grandfather, Moron, had been deposed by an unnamed "descendant of the brother of Jared" (Ether 11:17).
+But his grandfather, Moron, had been deposed by an unnamed "descendant of the brother of Jared" (Ether 11:17-18).
 We do not know who this man was.
-The record is not clear if this person is Coriantumr's father, or even his grandfather.
+The record is not clear if this person is Coriantumr's father or even his grandfather.
 If it was, it makes the relationship between Ether and Coriantumr more delicate and may account for Coriantumr's rejection of Ether's message to him.
 He may have seen Ether as trying to bring his kingdom down so that he could assume the mantle of leadership.

-Ether cried "from the morning, even until the going down of the sun, exhorting the people to believe in God unto repentance lest they should be destroyed" (Ether 12:3):
+Ether cried "from the morning, even until the going down of the sun, exhorting the people to believe in God unto repentance lest they should be destroyed" (Ether 12:3).

-He truly told them of all things, from the beginning of man; and that after the waters [of the flood] had receded from off the face of this land it became a choice land above all other lands, a chosen land of the Lord; wherefore the Lord would have that all men should serve him who dwell upon the face thereof;
+"He truly told them of all things, from the beginning of man; and that after the waters [of the flood] had receded from off the face of this land it became a choice land above all other lands, a chosen land of the Lord; wherefore the Lord would have that all men should serve him who dwell upon the face thereof;

-And that it was the place of the New Jerusalem, which should come down out of heaven, and the holy sanctuary of the Lord.
+"And that it was the place of the New Jerusalem, which should come down out of heaven, and the holy sanctuary of the Lord.

-Behold, Ether saw the days of Christ, and he spake concerning a New Jerusalem upon this land.
-(Ether 13:2-4)
+"Behold, Ether saw the days of Christ, and he spake concerning a New Jerusalem upon this land" (Ether 13:2-4).